-Tinubu Rejoices With Alake On Re-election As Africa Minerals Strategic Group Chairman
+Tinubu Rejoices with Alake on Re-election as Africa Minerals Strategic Group Chairman

 Alake was first elected in 2024 on the sidelines of the Future Minerals Forum (FMF) and later re-elected at the 2026 Annual General Meeting (AGM) of the group, which was held on the sidelines of the same conference in Riyadh, Saudi Arabia.

-The president, in a statement on Monday by his Adviser on Information and Strategy, Bayo Onanuga, described Alake’s re-election as a clear vote of confidence in his visionary leadership, steadfast commitment and strategic advocacy for Africa’s minerals sector.
+The President, in a statement issued on Monday by his Adviser on Information and Strategy, Bayo Onanuga, described Alake’s re-election as a clear vote of confidence in his visionary leadership, steadfast commitment, and strategic advocacy for Africa’s minerals sector.

 Tinubu noted that under Alake’s chairmanship, the AMSG has continued to provide a strong, united voice for African countries in advancing collaboration, safeguarding mineral resources, and positioning Africa as a key player in the global energy transition and the critical minerals value chain.